wligithub/tax-tool/README.md

 ## Automated Personal Tax Preparing Tool for VMware Acquisition
 This is a python based tool aimed at auto generating cost base for current tax year filing and adjust AVGO share cost base to ease future tax year filing.
-It generates tax info for each lot of type ESPP, RSU or self purchased VMW shares.
+It generates tax info for each lot of type ESPP, RSU, PURCHASE for VMW shares.
 Also generates tax summary across all lots and AVGO cash in lieu fractional share info.

 ## USAGE